eltorocorp/nobslogger/README.md

 > NobSlogger is currently pre-release, and its API should be considered unstable.

 No BS:
- - NobSlogger primarily integrates with logstash via UDP, but it can push logs anywhere that supports a UDP protocol.
-Maybe this will change in the future if I feel like dealing with more BS.
  - NobSlogger doesn't try to bend to everybody's idea of what should be logged and how it should be structured.
  - It has a staticly structured log format that is focused on use for microservice activity logs.
  - It is focused on providing structured information that helps identify what is happening, where it is happening, and in what order it is happening, so that issues can be identified quickly.